Description

 canoes

 The conference will be in charge of speaking with businesses to reserve canoes.
-Clubs will be responsible for filling out an additional registration to reserve canoes with the conference only.
-The price of the canoe rental will be $76.54
+Clubs will be responsible for filling out the registration to reserve canoes with the conference only.
+While the full cost of the canoe rental is $126 per participant, our department is subsidizing part of the expense to make this trip more accessible.
+Because of this, the registration fee has been reduced to $80 per person.

 Registration

-The club director or secretary must submit the online registration form at www.seccyouth.com eleven (11) days before the event.
-Registration deadline is Sunday, March 16 at 11:59pm.
+The club director or secretary must submit the online registration form and the deadline is Sunday, March 8 at 11:59pm.

 Swim Check-off Confirmation (see eligibility)